Custom Style Guide

 Customizing the vocabulary

-There are two files that you can use to customize the vocabulary used by Hyperlint:
+There are two files that you can use to customize the vocabulary used by Hyperlint, through accepted words and rejected words.

 Accepted vocabulary